Check into one of these quirky spots this Christmas for the ultimate Melbourne staycation.

 The best new restaurants in Melbourne

-Find Melbourne's best new spots for dining, drinking and more.
+Find Melbourne's best new spots for drinking, dining and all-round good times.

 How to spend 24 hours in Melbourne